giocordova20/readme-generator/README.md

 Make sure you have 'node.js' installed.
 After cloning this repository, navigate to the develop folder and install inquire: 'npm install inquirer'.

 ## Usage
 The user can use this application to quickly create a README file for their application.
+Navigate to the develop folder and run 'node index.js' then answer the propmts to create the README.

 Terminal View
 ![screenshot1](./develop/screen_shot.png)